BoringDatasets/boring-data/contributing.md

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.If you do not feel comfortable reporting to the maintainers due to their involvement or for any other reason, or if you feel that your report was not appropriately addressed, follow these [instructions](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/reporting-abuse-or-spam#reporting-a-user) to report a user directly to GitHub Support.